skx/predis/README.md

 predis
 ------

-A Redis server implemented in 100% pure Perl which proxies commands to a local SQLite instance.
+A Redis server implemented in 100% pure Perl which proxies commands to local storage.

 This server will listen upon a network, and accept/process Redis commands.
 As such it can be useful for hacking around interesting problems.

 Because the storage is persistent database-values can be stored between different invocations.

-Currently we have two backends implemented:
+Currently we have two back-ends implemented:

 * An SQLite database-based back-end.
 * A Berkeley database back-end.